Peter Hickson MA FCA

 Michael Boyd holds a degree in Commerce from University College Dublin and is a Barrister at Law.
 He has also studied at the Harvard and London Business Schools.
 Most of his working life has been spent providing economic advice to developing countries.

-Michael joined the Orbis UK board in 2010 and also sits on the board of Orbis Ireland and Orbis International.
+Michael joined the Orbis UK board in 2010 and also sits on the board of Orbis Ireland.

 Christopher (Kit) Braden